 6 Natchez Crepe Myrtles were planted along Folly Road at the Wappoo Cut Boat Landing.
 Mayor Riley and Mayor Woolsey were on-site to celebrate the start of the Folly Road tree plantings.

-Folly Road trees are possible thanks to donations from: the Motley Family in honor of their grandchildren, Henry Ravenel, Susan Pearlstine, The Garden Club of Charleston, Riverdogs Baseball Club, "In Memory of Hank Melfi", and help from City of Charleston, Charleston County Parks and Rec. and the Town of James Island.
+Folly Road trees were possible thanks to donations from: the Motley Family in honor of their grandchildren, Henry Ravenel, Susan Pearlstine, The Garden Club of Charleston, Riverdogs Baseball Club, "In Memory of Hank Melfi", and help from City of Charleston, Charleston County Parks and Rec. and the Town of James Island.

 7 Natchez Crepe Myrtles were planted along the intersection of St. Andrews and Old Towne Road in honor of Sheldon Kamen.
-Support for the 7 trees came from the Kamen Family, Spikenolohy, Ashley Hall Manor, Heathwood Old Towne, Charleston Shoe company, Coastal Cardiology, and the Hair District.
+Support for the 7 trees came from the Kamen Family, Spikenology, Ashley Hall Manor, Heathwood Old Towne, Charleston Shoe company, Coastal Cardiology, and the Hair District.

 Charleston Hardwood Trees donated 148 Live Oaks to property owners in the Charleston area.
-Trees are still available for reservation.

 73 new trees were planted along Savannah Highway out by Rantowles Creek.
 These were funded by donations from Town and Country Inn, Charleston Rotary, Holiday Inn Express, Lexus of Charleston, Charlestowne neighborhood Association, Palmetto Ford, The Francis Marion Hotel, Market Pavilion Hotel, Tarrant Properties, Hoover Automotive, Charles Christen Jr., Signature Kitchen and Bath of Charleston, and more.